AndrewJetLee/e-commerce-app-v2/README.md

 <!-- No matter what your experience level, being an engineer means continuously learning.
 Every time you build something you always have those *whoa this is awesome* or *fuck yeah I did it!* moments.
 This is where you should share those moments!
 Recruiters and interviewers love to see that you're self-aware and passionate about growing. -->

 * First time working with Redux using Redux toolkit.
-Creating slices
-* Gained a much better understanding of how session-cookie based user authentication worked and how to debug cookie related issues.
+Creating slices made working with Redux stores and reducers much easier and is now my preferred way of using Redux.
+* Learned how to use JWT token based authentication.
 * Worked with more complex conditional logic, especially in relation to state dependent conditional CSS rendering of styled components.
+* Improved in modularizing repetitive code to reduce memory footprint.

 <!-- CONTACT -->
 ## Contact